honest comparison

 choose WellnessLiving if

 Multi-vertical fitness and wellness operations that span pilates, yoga, martial arts, dance, salon-and-spa, or general fitness on a single platform.
-Studios with meaningful retail (apparel, equipment, gift cards) where native POS reduces tool sprawl.
-Studios with complex instructor commission structures where native payroll matters.
+Studios with meaningful retail (apparel, equipment, gift cards) where built-in POS reduces tool sprawl.
+Studios with complex instructor commission structures where built-in payroll matters.
 Mid-market chains willing to negotiate a custom quote and commit annually for the published-discount rate.
 Studios that need a white-label branded native mobile app at the higher tiers.

 Migrating from WellnessLiving

 WellnessLiving-to-Junocal migrations follow the standard automated flow: pull CSV exports from the WellnessLiving operator dashboard (client list, booking history, memberships, packs, intake submissions with completion status, instructor commission history if applicable).
 Junocal handles the field mapping.
 Dry-run in staging.
 Sunday cutover.
 The migration completes in 5 business days for most studios.
 The complication is the all-in-one features WellnessLiving offers that Junocal doesn't replicate: POS history for retail sales, payroll history for commission tracking, and white-label app data if applicable.
-POS history typically gets archived as a CSV on the studio's side rather than imported into Junocal (since Junocal doesn't ship native POS).
-Payroll history similarly archives — Junocal handles commission tracking through service-level commission rates but doesn't replicate WellnessLiving's deeper payroll module.
+POS history typically gets archived as a CSV on the studio's side rather than imported into Junocal (since Junocal doesn't include built-in POS).
+Payroll history similarly archives — Junocal handles commission tracking through per-service commission rates but doesn't replicate WellnessLiving's deeper payroll module.
 For studios where the POS and payroll history is operationally significant, the right pattern is to keep WellnessLiving's archive accessible and migrate the booking-and-membership data cleanly.
 The migration timeline matches the standard 5-day flow with an additional 1-2 days for the archive handoff.

 Questions